Hitachi Rail STS

-Hitachi Rail STS SpA (from Hitachi Rail Signalling and Transportation Systems) or Hitachi Rail STS (previously Ansaldo STS) is a transportation company owned by Hitachi with a global presence in the field of railway signalling and integrated transport systems for passenger traffic (railway/mass transit) and freight operations.
+Hitachi Rail STS SpA (from Hitachi Rail Signalling and Transportation Systems) is an Italian transportation company owned by Hitachi with a global presence in the field of railway signalling and integrated transport systems for passenger traffic (railway/mass transit) and freight operations.
 Hitachi Rail STS plans, designs, manufactures, installs and commissions signaling systems, components and technologies for the management and control of newly built or upgraded railways, transit and freight lines worldwide.

 Headquartered in Genoa, Italy, it is a wholly owned subsidiary of Hitachi.
 It was previously listed on the Borsa Italiana and was a component of the benchmark FTSE Italia Mid Cap Index.

 Providing design, manufacture, installation, integration and maintenance of a wide range of train control systems and equipment, Hitachi Rail STS employs 4,327 people worldwide as of 2018.

 History

 1853–2006: Ancestor companies

 The company’s namesake comes from the Italian company Gio.
-Ansaldo & C., founded in 1853 in Genoa, Italy by Giovanni Ansaldo.
+Ansaldo & C., was founded in 1853 in Genoa, Italy by Giovanni Ansaldo.
 Gio.
 Ansaldo & C. began as a steam locomotive producer, which diversified into shipbuilding and electrical and nuclear energy production.